 Stainless Steel Has Higher Tensile Strength

-Another crucial property to consider is ultimate tensile strength.
-UTS is the maximum strength a material can withstand before necking occurs.
+Another crucial property to consider is the ultimate tensile strength.
+UTS is the maximum strength material can withstand before necking occurs.
 It is a variant property among different steels.
-In order to compare accurately, thorough study must be done before selecting on the right material.
+In order to compare accurately, a thorough study must be done before selecting the right material.

 Generally speaking, steels having a range of 360-510 MPa ultimate tensile strength are less strong than stainless ones that are yielded tensile strength numbers around 540 to 750 MPa.

 Alloying elements present in regular and stainless type of steel